charmbracelet/ultraviolet/README.md

     <a href="https://github.com/charmbracelet/uv/actions"><img src="https://github.com/charmbracelet/uv/actions/workflows/build.yml/badge.svg" alt="Build Status"></a>
 </p>

+> [!CAUTION]
-> **Caution**: This project is in early development and may change significantly.
+> This project is in very early development and may change significantly at any moment.
+Expect no API guarantees as of now.

-UV, or Ultra Violet, is a Golang library for building cell-based terminal user interfaces and programs.
+Ultraviolet, or UV, is a Go library for cell-based terminal applications.
 It provides a toolkit for creating terminal applications with a focus on simplicity and ease of use.

 ## Installation